 ∆EREESS,j are the electric energy changes of all REESSs during the considered phase j, Wh.
 In the case of more than one charge-depleting test, the additional arithmetic average of each test shall be calculated;

-ECDC,CD,p is the electric energy consumption over the considered phase p based on the REESS depletion, Wh/km;
+ECDC,CD,p is the electric energy consumption over the considered phase p based on the REESS depletion, Wh/km.
+In the case of more than one charge-depleting test, the additional arithmetic average of each test shall be calculated;

 j is the index number of the considered phase;